StoneCypher/flocks.js/README.md

 WARNING
 -------

-This is extreme pre-release software.
+This is pre-release software.
 This is the right way forwards, but it's only just on the verge of ready, there may be API changes, and bugs should be expected.
 Update soon!

-***Please consider this an alpha product.***
+***Please consider this a beta product.***